-Make sure you have all your receipts for payment, the policy documents and so on.
-Keep the originals and only ever give over copies.
-No matter how much they plead
+Make sure you have all your receipts for payments made, the policy documents and so on.
+Keep the originals and only ever handover copies, no matter how much they plead.

 The vast majority of car insurance, where paid monthly, is actually financed by a 12 month credit agreement.
-This means that you, the insured party, took out a loan to pay the premium in one lump sum (so see above), and you repay the loan company; capital plus interest to service the loan.
-So while you may still owe the finance company for the loan – the insurance premium has been paid in full and where that is the case – you are insured.
+This means that you, the insured party, took out a loan to pay the premium in one lump sum (see above), and you repay the loan company capital plus interest to service the loan.
+So, while you may still owe the finance company for the loan – the insurance premium has been paid in full and where that is the case – you are insured.

-In this case then yes, the insurer can cancel your policy in line with the contract, in much the same that you can: usually by giving 30 days notice.
+In this case "yes", the insurer can cancel your policy in line with the contract in much the same that you can: usually by giving 30 days notice.

 Returning the Insurance Certificate

-Not many people will be aware, but so long as you are in possession of the Certificate of Insurance, you are still insured: You can check this out with the Motor Insurance Bureau.
+Not many people will be aware of this, but so long as you are in possession of the Certificate of Insurance you are still insured.
+You can check this out with the Motor Insurance Bureau.